How to Carve with an Axe: Techniques, Process & Tips

 Hold close to the head for fine precise cuts, and hold further down the handle to get more power during bulk wood removal.

-When carving with the axe in your right hand, keep your right leg extended back.
+When you carve with the axe in your right hand, keep your right leg extended back.
 If the axe misses the block, you want it to clear past you, not land in your thigh.
 Reverse for left-handed carving.

 Your swing should generally come from your elbow and shoulder, not your wrist.
 Think of dropping the axe in a controlled, slicing manner (more on that in a moment).